addy-dclxvi/debian-bspwm-dotfiles/README.md

 - I use Bspwm window rules to make my opened programs more organized.
 Workspace 1 for Terminal.
 Workspace 2 for Web.
 Workspace 3 for Files.
 Workspace 4 for Office.
 Workspace 5 for Multimedia.
 And Workspace 6 for Settings.
 - I have no dedicated Power Menu.
-So, create some `*.desktop` files in `~/.local/share/applications/` for shutdown, reboot, sleep, hibernate, logout, and lock.
+So, I create some `*.desktop` files in `~/.local/share/applications/` for shutdown, reboot, sleep, hibernate, logout, and lock.
 They will appear in Rofi just like normal apps.
 Accesible on both keyboard and mouse.